rclone/rclone/README.md

 A potential use-case for this is serving the /downloads directory over plex, allowing you to build a media library truly unlimted(\*) in size.

 - (\*) There are no server-side traffic limitations.
 - (\*) Very old downloads may not work, since realdebrid seems to deactivate the generated direct links after some (yet to be determined) amount of time.
+This might be fixable by catching the error and re-generate the link, look for future versions.
 - (\*) There is a server-side connection limit, which I believe is 16 parallel connections.
 - (\*) The amount of people able to stream in parallel is obviously limited by your network connection.